sp4c38/AWattPrice/PrivacyPolicy/PrivacyPolicyEnglish.md

 ### Changes to this policy:
 12/02/2020: First published

-02/18/2021: Section that describes the collection of data when AWattPrice notifications are enabled.
+02/20/2021: Added section that describes the collection of data when AWattPrice notifications are enabled.